kurianjv/interFoamSSF/README.md

 Sharp Surface Force model implemented in interFoam

 # Overview
 The Sharp Surface Force (SSF) model, proposed by [1], is implemented in interFoam instead of the Continuum Surface Force model as discussed in [2,3].
+For verification of the model please refer to [2,3].

 # Description
 This version is developed for OpenFOAM 6.
 Please follow the following step to compile the solver: